 UCSF CHIMERA / SCIENCE PHOTO LIBRARY UCSF CHIMERA / SCIENCE PHOTO LIBRARY

 Ribgrass mosaic virus (RMV), computer model.
 This image was created using UCSF Chimera molecular modelling software and fibre X-ray diffraction.
-It shows 49 protein subunits (translucent green and red) that form the helical structure of part of the virus outer coat.
+It shows 49 protein subunits that form the helical structure of part of the virus outer coat.
 The complete virus contains 2100 subunits.
-The dark grey coil is ribonucleic acid (RNA).
-RMV is a plant virus that infects a wide number of crop plants.
-Fibre X-ray diffraction is used to calculate the molecular structure of long fibrous molecules, such as DNA, RNA, silk and hair, that do not crystalise easily.
-The technique fires X-rays at the molecule to produce a diffraction pattern.
+RMV is a plant virus that infects a wide number of crops.
+Fibre x-ray diffraction is used for long fibrous molecules, such as DNA, RNA, silk and hair, that do not crystallise easily.
+The technique fires X- rays at the molecule to produce a diffraction pattern.
 The data is then reconstructed into a 3-D model by computer.

 Model release not required.
 Property release not required.